By Miguel Pérez

 Nevertheless, in the interest of historical correctness and self-esteem, it would be disingenuous for Latinos to pretend there were no other Thanksgivings, especially because we know they were celebrated by our Spanish ancestors.

-Because history is written by the winners, American history ignores Spanish contributions to North America — for a whole century before the Mayflower arrived in 1620.
+Because history is written by the winners, and it was the British/Americans who took control of this country, American history ignores Spanish contributions to North America — for a whole century before the Mayflower arrived in 1620.

 On Sept.
-15, 1565, 56 years before the Plymouth Thanksgiving, Spanish explorers led by Pedro Menendez de Aviles celebrated the first U.S. mass and invited the Timucua natives to a Thanksgiving meal in what is now St. Augustine, Fla.
+8, 1565, 56 years before the Plymouth Thanksgiving, Spanish explorers led by Pedro Menéndez de Avilés celebrated the first U.S. Mass and invited the Timucua natives to a Thanksgiving meal in what is now St. Augustine, Fla.
 Historians speculate they ate salted pork, garbanzo beans and biscuits.

 They came across the U.S.-Mexican border before there was a border and before the Anglo-Saxon ancestors of today's border vigilantes had even arrived in the New World.

-When Latinos recall their long history of contributions to this country — from those who built the first city to those who still are fighting to defend this nation — we have little choice but to feel offended by the tone of today's public debates over immigration, the Mexican border and the Spanish language.
+When Latinos recall their long history of contributions to this country — from those who built the first city to those who are still defending this nation — we have little choice but to feel offended by the tone of today's public debates over immigration, the Mexican border and the Spanish language.

 It puts a damper on an otherwise wonderful holiday.